 JOHN: Thank you.
 Thank you.
-Rufus is a faithful friend, and a real encourager.
-I thank you.
+Rufus – Rufus is a faithful friend and a real encourager, and I thank you.
 Yes.

-FEMALE: About ten years ago I back at the Tory Memorial Bible Conference, do you remember that?
+FEMALE: About ten years ago I – back at the Tory Memorial Bible Conference, do you remember that?
 At Viola?

 JOHN: Sure.
 At Viola.

-QUESTIONER: I think it was about 10 years ago.
+FEMALE: I think it was about ten years ago.
 You spoke on the anatomy of the church.
-And when I heard you speak, I thought that’s the kind of church I would like to visit one of these days.
-And meanwhile I belonged to another church in my student years, and then afterwards, I went on staff at a church in Long Beach, and overseas on some Missionary projects.
+And – and when I heard you speak, I thought that’s the kind of church I would like to visit one of these days.
+And meanwhile I belonged to another church in my student years.
+And then afterwards, I went on staff at a church in Long Beach, and overseas on some Missionary projects.
 And came to the U.S. Center for World Missions in Pasadena where there was a flock that Lynn Crowley led, and that’s how I came to Grace.

-And when I got here, I realized that I needed to submit myself to the authority of the eldership to seek God’s guidance, and it’s a privilege to see the providence of God, how He leads us.
-When we look back in retrospect, and see that sometimes we can seek His will on our own, and it’s not unless we are sensitive to His spirit that we find ourselves in the center of it.
-And I hear stories of people that hear about Grace and come here, and I think of how it took for me to get here.
+And when I got here, I – I realized that I needed to submit myself to the authority of the eldership to seek God’s guidance.
+And it’s a privilege to see the providence of God, how He leads us.
+When we look back in retrospect, and see that sometimes we can seek His will on our own.
+And it’s not unless we are sensitive to His spirit that we – we find ourselves in the center of it.
+And I hear stories of people that hear about Grace and come here, and I think of how long it took for me to get here.
 I heard about it 10 years before I ended up here.

 JOHN: Well, we’re glad you made it.
 That’s wonderful.
 God bless you.
 Yes.